AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md

 After you have created the tags in Experience Manager Assets, they will appear under the Tags drop-down in the Metadata section.

 -->
 To link a field to a tag, select `dc:subject` in the Experience Manager Assets field dropdown in the metadata mapping area.
+To map to more than one tag, enter a comma-separated list of Workfront field values.

 For more information on tags in Experience Manager Assets, including how to create and manage tags, see [Administering Tags]( https://experienceleague.adobe.com/docs/experience-manager-64/administering/contentmanagement/tags.html?lang=en).